StackVista/stackstate-docs/setup/agent/docker.md

 ### Self-Signed Certificates

-If the Agent will run checks that are configured to use self-signed certificates for HTTPs requests, override the `CURL_CA_BUNDLE` environment variable:
+If StackState Agent V2 will run checks that are configured to use self-signed certificates for HTTPs requests, override the `CURL_CA_BUNDLE` environment variable:

 ```
   CURL_CA_BUNDLE = ""